Black Desert Online: Hack Outbreak

 What are BDO hacks

-Blisschen took the risk and effort to test out few of the hacks by himself just to prove how insane advantage they give.
-Speed hacks that allow players to beat 30-40 minute distances in under 30 seconds, hacks that increased attack and cast speed allowing the user to perform 100+ attacks per second with a single click or a marketplace bot that automatically bids on hard-to-get items with split-second precision.
+Blisschen took the risk and effort to test out a few of the hacks by himself just to prove how insane the advantage they give.
+Speed hacks that allow players to beat 30-40 minute distances in under 30 seconds, hacks that increased attack and cast speed allow the user to perform 100+ attacks per second with a single click, or a marketplace bot that automatically bids on hard-to-get items with split-second precision.
 Suddenly videos started showing up of people abusing those bots freely on one of the hardest, but most profitable, locations in BDO: Hystria Ruins.

 As the community demanded answers and action Kakao kept silent sweeping the issue under the rug, and probably this made the matters even worse.
 It became public knowledge where to download or buy such hacks and players begun using them publicly just to prove the point.
 Finally, after many players giving up any hope, Kakao decided to take action announcing that they have banned 700 accounts.
 In the open letter to the community, publishers claim that they are continuously working on gathering data and identifying bot users